Matcha (Kyrgyzstan) ― 2005

 the Daugman village, goes along the Kalai-Mahmud river, does a side-trip to the impressive Raigorodsky glacier, traverses Kurdaktyr

-pass (numbered 1.3.9 on the full-resolution scan) at 3280m to reach Kara-Kul-Katta lake, reaches Kshemysh river through the double pass Dvoynoy
+pass (numbered 1.3.9 on the full-resolution scan) at 3280m to reach Kara-Kul-Katta lake, reaches Kshemysh

-(1.3.6) at 4090m, follows the Kshemysh glacier to the
+4090m, follows the Kshemysh glacier to the reach the

-reach the spectacular Shurovskogo pass (1.4.1) at
+spectacular Shurovskogo pass (1.4.1) at 4300m,

-of the pass (the Shurovski glacier is at the high end
+the pass (the Shurovski glacier is at the high end of

-of the Djiptyk valley that we will reach a few days
+the Djiptyk valley that we will reach a few days

 later), ascends and crosses Mingteke pass (1.5.5) at